 And, yes, Glacier National Park is amazing and well worth the day we spend in the park on this tour.
-We take a hike to Avalanche Lake surrounded by pristine 9,000-foot + mountains.
-You have time to explore and eat lunch at Lake MacDonald Lodge, an historic national park lodge built when railroads were the primary means of reaching the park.
-We take a ride up Going-to-the-Sun Road in the historic Red Buses, learning about this incredible park from the expert chauffeur/guides.
+We take a hike to Avalanche Lake surrounded by pristine 9,000-foot + mountains (trailhead service only: due to permit limitations our guides are unable to hike with you), explore Lake MacDonald Lodge, and take a ride on a historic Red Bus up the famous Going-to-the-Sun Road all the way up to Logan Pass, the highest point of the road, at 6,646 feet.

 However, Glacier Country is so much more and we explore all the area has to offer on this five-day multisport tour.
 We river raft on the Middle Fork of the Flathead River, wild enough to provide thrills but safe enough to reassure everyone.
 We enjoy a two-hour horseback ride through scenic forested country with views of the mountains.
 We kayak (or stand up paddleboard) on nearby Whitefish Lake.
 We rent road bikes and do a 1/2 day ride on area roads.

 With our base in Whitefish, one of the loveliest small towns in the country, we have an excellent home to experience the high-quality restaurants, breweries, and shops of this area of Montana.
 You’ll have time to wander town on your own, visiting art galleries or shopping for souvenirs.

 Montana is an amazing state, the Glacier region is one of the most scenic parts, and Whitefish is about as cute as you will ever see for a small western town.
 What more could you want?